 The Centre for Documentary Film hosted the Moscow premiere of the full-length documentary Bolshoi Babylon by British director Nick Read and producer Mark Franchetti, about the most dramatic and criminal season in the history of the Bolshoi Theatre.

 It must be said that not a single theatre in the world would have allowed such a thing.
 Even in the most untroubled and successful companies newspaper interviews with artists and artistic directors are controlled by the press office, while to allow cameras to crawl about the stage during performances, filming rehearsals or closed meetings, is unheard of.
-[MY NOTE: Kuznetsova appears unacquainted with previous films such as Michael Waldman's 1997 BBC documentary The House about the Royal Opera House, Frederick Wiseman's La Danse about Paris Opera Ballet, and even the Ballet Boyz' 2007 Channel 4 film about the Bolshoi and Christopher Wheeldon.]
+[MY NOTE: Kuznetsova appears unacquainted with previous films such as Michael Waldman's 1997 BBC documentary about the Royal Opera House, Frederick Wiseman's about Paris Opera Ballet, and even the Ballet Boyz' 2007 about the Bolshoi and Christopher Wheeldon.]

 The filmmakers could not have been expecting such openness, still less so Western viewers of the film, who believe that the Kremlin controls virtually every step of the Russian people.
 After the showing of Bolshoi Babylon to a small group of members of the English BAFTA, the first question was “What did Putin say about it?”